CHERI-Alliance/CHERI-Microkit/README.md

      SPDX-License-Identifier: CC-BY-SA-4.0
 -->

+# CHERI-Microkit
+CHERI-Microkit is a CHERI-enabled fork of Microkit.
+It adds CHERI extensions to enable running legacy C, C++, CHERI C/C++ (purecap), Rust, etc. protection domains on top of [CHERI-seL4](https://github.com/CHERI-Alliance/CHERI-seL4) microkernel all side-by-side.

 # seL4 Microkit

 The purpose of the seL4 Microkit is to enable system designers to create static software systems based on the seL4 microkernel.